Google Analytics - Complete Notes for Beginners

 Step 4: Install the Tracking Code

-Copy and paste the following code into the <head>
+Copy and paste the following code into the <head> section of each webpage:

 <script async src="https://www.googletagmanager.com/gtag/js?id=GA_MEASUREMENT_ID"></script>